 Activity Evidence that supports this approach Challenge number(s) addressed Funding provided towards school trips, residential visits, external clubs e.g. There is a small positive impact of physical activity on academic attainment (+1 month).
 While this evidence summary focuses on the link between physical activity and academic performance, it is crucial to ensure that pupils access to high quality physical activity for the other benefits and opportunities it provides.'
 EEF Arts Participation & Physical activity 2,3,4,5,6 Funding for eligible pupils for settling hour before school and social support after school.
 Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.'
 2,3,4,5,6 Early access to therapeutic support and counselling in school (Family Support worker/Safe Space Counselling) EEF Social and emotional learning Walking bus The walking bus had a significant impact, taking one targeted family from 68% attendance in 2018-2019 to over 94% in the time attended in 2019-2020.
 The bus also helps identify early warning signs of children's emotional needs for the school day.
+2,4, 6 Admin Assistant weekly tracking of attendance Time given to monitor patterns of attendance and stage early intervention of those with poor attendance.
+6

-2,4, 6 Magic Breakfast Magic Breakfast subscription ensures that all pupils have access to breakfast at the start of the school day
+Magic Breakfast Magic Breakfast subscription ensures that all pupils have access to breakfast at the start of the school day at the start of the school day

-Total budgeted cost: £107,280
+Total budgeted cost: £93,330